-Having conducted a 14 week consultation on the proposed guidelines, there is no evidence that the guideline will have any adverse impact on equalities to warrant a full Equality Impact Assessment.
-The Council's decision has been informed by responses to the consultation.
+There is currently insufficient evidence that the draft guideline will have any adverse impact on equalities to warrant a full Equality Impact Assessment at this stage.
+The Council's decision as to whether to complete a full Equality Impact Assessment alongside the definitive guideline will be informed by responses to the consultation.